tareq403/SpringBoot-ToDo-Backend/README.md

 for the [frontend project](https://github.com/tareq403/VueJS-ToDo-Frontend).

 We have used [MongoDB](https://www.mongodb.com/) as the database of this project.

+### Before you start
+You will need Java Development Toolkit and MongoDB installed in your system to implement this project.
+Official Spring website (https://spring.io/) recomends [AdoptOpenJDK](https://adoptopenjdk.net/).
+You will have detailed instruction to install and set up MongoDB in your system [here](https://docs.mongodb.com/manual/installation/).

 ## Initializing the project
 The project is initiated using [Spring Initializr](https://start.spring.io/).
 Go to